visanmar/ChatFlask/README.md

 # Basic Python Flask+socket.io chat
-Working example using Flask and cocket.io in Python
+Working example using Flask and cocket.io in Python.

 ## Requirements and initialization